GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

 kubectl get pods -n kube-system | grep nvidia
 ```

-You should see all pods to be listed in `Running` state.
+You should see the NVIDIA associated pods to be listed in `Running` state.

 ### Adjust GKE networking such that the VPCs are in device mode